Gogul11/Simple-MERN-application/README.md

-##This is an simple MERN stack application that gets the data from the backend server and displays it
+#SIMPLE MERN APPLICATION FOR MONITERING DATABASE

-and it also adds the data to the server.
+This is an simple MERN stack application that gets the data from the backend server and displays it and it also adds the data to the server.

 **FRONTEND :**